 In addition to what is discussed above, many investors always wonder which has a better presence in India, mutual funds or fixed deposits?Traditionally, as we have mentioned earlier, fixed deposits have always been popular because the investors consider fixed deposits safe and risk-free.
 But as mutual funds started gaining popularity, and investors started seeing better returns, mutual funds are beginning to give tough competition to fixed deposits.

 But, if you are evaluating your options and deciding between an investment in mutual funds versus fixed deposits specifically for you, the answer completely depends on your income, your monthly expenses, and your financial goals.
 Before you decide where and how you would like to go about investing, you need to have a clear idea about these aspects.

 Now, let us learn more about how mutual funds and fixed deposits differ on certain key investment parameters.

 You may also like to read about the RD vs FD vs SIP

-- As mentioned earlier, fixed deposit returns are predetermined.
-Fixed deposits returns are guaranteed payments throughout the tenure of your investment.
-The average rate of return on fixed deposits has been in the range of 6% to 8%.
+As mentioned earlier, fixed deposit returns are predetermined.
+Fixed deposit returns are guaranteed payments throughout the tenure of your investment.
+The average rate of return on fixed deposits has been in the range of 5% to 7%.
 Fixed deposit return depends on the bank you choose to open your fixed deposit account with.

 Before we conclude, we wanted to quickly touch upon the benefits of both mutual funds and fixed deposits.